ChilliCream/graphql-workshop/docs/6-subscriptions.md

        session.Id);
    ```

-   > Since we added the `[Topic]` attribute on our resolver method in the `SessionSubscriptions` class the topic is now the name of this method.
+   > Since we added the `[Topic]` attribute on our resolver method in the `SessionSubscriptions` class, the topic is now the name of this method.
 A topic can be anything that can be serialized and has equality implemented so you could also use an object.

 1. Start your GraphQL server.